wild47/qa-automation-base/README.md

 - Kept only Java-accessed values in config.properties
 - Used junit-platform.properties only for JUnit-specific settings
 - Eliminated redundant configuration entries

+### Challenge 7: Third-Party Test Site Unreliability in CI
+**Problem**: UI and Integration tests pass locally but are flaky in GitHub Actions CI due to demoqa.com variability.

+**Solution**:
+- Added `@RetryingTest(3)` to all UI and Integration tests
+- Disabled parallel execution for UI tests in CI (`-Dtest.parallel.enabled=false`)
+- Increased timeout from 3 to 5 minutes
+- Tests retry up to 3 times automatically on failure
+- This mitigates most flakiness, though demoqa.com downtime may still cause failures
+- For production use, would replace demoqa.com with internal test environment or mock server

 ## ✨ What I Would Add With More Time